BouncingPixel/node-packages/default-express/README.md

   An optional object and have other keys defined within it.
 These keys are exported to the `/js/config.js` as well as Dust under `ENV.`
 - `webpackConfigPath`
   The path to the webpack config file if `webpack-dev-middleware` is desired.
+- `routesPath`
+  The path to the routes folder to automatically generate routes.
+Defaults to `./server/routes`.
+- `viewPagesFolder`
+  The name of the folder in the views directory to automatically generate routes.
+Defaults to `pages`.

 ### Using default-express